Plans for disputed Mount Pleasant hotel have a 'second life' after new review

 Residents say they worry the 25-room hotel and restaurant project, which is planned for Hibben Street in the primarily residential Earl’s Court development, would take away parking, cause traffic congestion and generally detract from the neighborhood’s character.

-But attorneys for developer Earls Coourt LLC have argued that the town is putting up unnecessary roadblocks for the project, which they say has been in compliance with town and state laws.
+But attorneys for developer Earls Court LLC have argued that the town is putting up unnecessary roadblocks for the project, which they say has been in compliance with town and state laws.

 The principal developer, Vince Graham, also built the high-profile and once-controversial I’On development in Mount Pleasant.